susji/lilmon/README.md

 ~~Yes.
 I'll probably make them less terrible in future.~~ Much better now, right?

+## How to proceed after changing the metrics in the configuration file?

+Restart both processes but do restart `lilmon measure` first.
+It is responsible for creating new database tables and their indexes for new or renamed metrics.

 ## Will lilmon support monitoring more than one machine?

 As all lilmon metrics are just columns in a SQLite table, they can be